Detecting the genuine multipartite two-way steerability with linear steering inequalities: Introduction

 \section{Introduction}

 In 1930s, the concept of steering was introduced by Schr\"odinger~\cite{Sch} as a generalization of the Einstein-Podolsky-Rosen (EPR) paradox~\cite{Ein}.
 For a bipartite state, steering infers that an observer on one side can affect the state of the other spatially separated system by local measurements.
-In 2007, a standard formalism of quantum steering was developed by Wiseman, Jones and Doherty~\cite{Wiseman1}.
+In 2007, a standard formalism of quantum steering was developed by Wiseman, Jones, and Doherty~\cite{Wiseman1}.
 In quantum information processing, EPR steering can be defined as the task for a referee to determine whether one party shares entanglement with a second untrusted party~\cite{Wiseman1,JWD,sau}.
 Quantum steering is a type of quantum nonlocality that is logically distinct from inseparability~\cite{Guhne,Horos} and Bell nonlocality~\cite{Brunner}.

 A fundamental property is that steering is inherently asymmetric with respect to the observers~\cite{bowles,Midgley}, which is quite different from the quantum nonlocality and entanglement.
-Actually, there are entangled states which are one-way steerable~\cite{bowles,Bow}.
+The property of one-way steering has been predicted in a number of systems ~\cite{Bow, 37, 42} and demonstrated in several experimental configurations ~\cite{45,46, 48, 67}.
 Besides its foundational significance in quantum information theory, steering has been found useful in many applications.
 For examples, steering has a vast range of information-theoretic applications in one-sided device-independent scenarios where the party being steered has trust on his or her own quantum device while the other's device is untrusted, such as one-sided device-independent quantum key distribution~\cite{Bran}, advantage in subchannel discrimination~\cite{piani}, secure quantum teleportation~\cite{Reid1,He}, quantum communication~\cite{Reid1}, detecting bound entanglement~\cite{Mor}, one-sided device-independent randomness generation~\cite{law}, and one-sided device-independent self-testing of pure maximally as well as nonmaximally entangled state~\cite{supic}.